-As the platform powering your sales processes, it makes complete sense to record commissions inside Salesforce.
+As the platform powering your sales processes, record commissions inside Salesforce does have its benefits (we do play devil’s advocate towards the end of the guide).
 In some organizations, it’s not just the sales team – service agents, marketers, and other roles can also work on a quota basis.

 Getting commission management right will not only improve your operations (plan administration), data quality (for reporting) but it will also motivate and incentivize your teams.

 Can Salesforce calculate commissions?
 While Salesforce does not have a commissions module, you can do commission and compensation management in Salesforce.
 You have two options: